nantesgi/nantesgi/README.md

 Passionate about technology, and seeking innovation through programming!

 I'm currently Software Engineering student at UFMS (Universidade Federal do Mato Grosso do Sul) and a social entrepreneur.

-“Imagination is more important than knowledge.
-For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all."

   ##